-For replacement, use 3 AAA batteries.
+For replacement, use 3 AA batteries.

-Special care should be taken that small children do not swallow the removed battery or components.
+Special care should be taken to prevent small children from swallowing the removed transmitter battery or components.

 - When replacing the battery, be careful not to lose the components. - Replace only with the same or equivalent type of battery recommended by a Toyota dealer. - Dispose of used batteries according to local regulations.